NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 The Python interface can be used to quickly and easily train models while the C++ interface can be used to train with one-hot/multi-hot data.

 ### Training Models with the Python Interface
 If you are already using a configuration file to train models on HugeCTR, you'll only have to locate the `hugectr.so` file when training models using the Python interface.
-For more information, see [Configuration File Setup](./configuration_file_setup.md).
+For more information about training models using the Python interface, see [Python Interface](./python_interface.md#about-hugectr-python-interface).

 You'll also need to set the `PYTHONPATH` environment variable.
 You can still configure your model in your configuration file, but the training options such as `batch_size` must be specified through `hugectr.solver_parser_helper()` in Python.
 For more information regarding how to use the HugeCTR Python API and comprehend its API signature, see our [Jupyter Notebook Tutorial](../notebooks/python_interface.ipynb).